 What are Dual camera smartphones?

 In case of smartphones with dual camera setup, dual camera resides vertically or horizontally either on the front side or on the back panel or on both sides.
 Such setup essentially requires two lenses with a separate image sensor or film frame for each lens.
 Among the two cameras, the primary camera works like a normal or ordinary camera: it takes regular images.
-The secondary camera, however, gathers further information (will be discussed later) and the software blends the information from both cameras to produce images of fine quality and plenty of details.
+The secondary camera, however, gathers further information and the software blends the information from both cameras to produce images of fine quality and plenty of details.

 What is the purpose of Dual Camera on smartphones?